 Availability/Use of ICT Facilities:

-At present all first and second year students have their own I pads which they can bring to class for classwork and research activities.
+At present all 1st and 2nd year students have their own I pads which they can bring to class for classwork and research activities.
 They can also use their I pads with their digital textbooks for homework assignments.

 There are computers in the computer room and the library for all students.